ninjaaron/pyfil/README.rst

     $ ls / | rep -l 'i.upper()'

---pre and --post (-b and -e) options can be used to specify actions to run after the loop.
+``--pre`` and ``--post`` (-b and -e) options can be used to specify actions to run after the loop.
 Note that the --pre option is run with exec instead of eval, and therefore output is never printed, and statements may be used.
-This is for things like initializing container types. --post is automatically printed and statements are not allowed (unless --quiet is used).
+This is for things like initializing container types. --post is automatically printed and statements are not allowed (unless --quiet is used). --loop is implied if either of these options are used.

+Using ``-s``/``--split`` or ``-F``/``--field-sep`` for doing awk things also implies --loop.
+The resulting list is named ``f`` in the execution environment, in quazi-Perl fashion.

 Suppressing output and using statements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~